 Located in the Shan State, 50km from the famous Inle Lake, Kalaw was founded as a hill station by the British during colonial rule.
 At a height of 1,320 metres, the climate was a cool escape from the sweltering heat of the tropics.

-Many travellers spend only one night here before setting off on a three-day trek to Inle Lake.
-Some travellers don’t even bother doing that.
-We heard of backpackers get straight off the night bus from Bagan or Yangon at 4 am from and setting off on a 6 am morning trek!
+Many travellers spend only one night here before setting off on one of Southeast Asia’s best hikes, the three-day trek to Inle Lake.
+But, some travellers don’t even bother doing that!
+We heard of backpackers getting straight off the night bus from Bagan or Yangon at 4 am and setting off on a 6 am morning trek!
 Big mistake.

 Things to do in Kalaw